 - Why am I saying this now, or what makes it important to say this now?

 - What am I hoping to achieve by saying this?
 Or, how do I hope things will change because I say this?

-All students auditioning for classes and/or productions must attend a meeting in the Minor Latham Playhouse prior to auditions.
-This meeting takes place in the very first week of the term.
+All students auditioning for classes and/or productions must attend a meeting in the Minor Latham Playhouse prior to auditions, typically at 6pm on the Tuesday that is the first class day.

 Production rights and responsibilities